RxSwiftCommunity/RxStarscream/README.md

 RxStarscream with RxSwift
 =========================================================================================================================
-A lightweight extension to [Starscream](https://github.com/daltoniam/Starscream) to track subscribe to websocket events with RxSwift.
+A lightweight extension to [Starscream](https://github.com/daltoniam/Starscream) to track websocket events using RxSwift observables.

-## Installation -
+## Installation

 ###CocoaPods

 RxStarscream is available through [CocoaPods](http://cocoapods.org/).

-Check out [Get Started](http://cocoapods.org/) tab on [cocoapods.org](http://cocoapods.org/).
+Check out the [Get Started](http://cocoapods.org/) tab on [cocoapods.org](http://cocoapods.org/) if this is the first time you're using CocoaPods.

 To use RxStarscream in your project add the following 'Podfile' to your project